-Bob Gibson, Hall of Fame ace for Cardinals, dies at 84
+Bob Gibson, fierce Hall of Fame ace for Cards, dies at 84

 “Don’t dig in against Bob Gibson; he’ll knock you down,” Aaron said, according to the Boston Globe.
 “He’d knock down his own grandmother if she dared to challenge him.
 Don’t stare at him, don’t smile at him, don’t talk to him.
 He doesn’t like it.
 If you happen to hit a home run, don’t run too slow, don’t run too fast.
 If you happen to want to celebrate, get in the tunnel first.
 And if he hits you, don’t charge the mound, because he’s a Gold Glove boxer.”

 Only the second Black (after Don Newcombe) to win the Cy Young Award, he was an inspiration when insisting otherwise.
-Gibson would describe himself as a “blunt, stubborn black man” who scorned the idea he was anyone’s role model and once posted a sign over his locker reading “I’m not prejudiced.
+Gibson would describe himself as a “blunt, stubborn Black man” who scorned the idea he was anyone’s role model and once posted a sign over his locker reading “I’m not prejudiced.
 I hate everybody.”

 But he was proud of the Cards’ racial diversity and teamwork, a powerful symbol during the civil rights era, and his role in ensuring that players did not live in segregated housing during the season.

-He was close to McCarver, a Tennessean who would credit Gibson with challenging his own prejudices, and the acknowledged leader of a club which featured whites (McCarver, Mike Shannon, Roger Maris), blacks (Gibson, Brock and Flood) and Hispanics (Orlando Cepeda, Julian Javier).
+He was close to McCarver, a Tennessean who would credit Gibson with challenging his own prejudices, and the acknowledged leader of a club which featured whites (McCarver, Mike Shannon, Roger Maris), Blacks (Gibson, Brock and Flood) and Hispanics (Orlando Cepeda, Julian Javier).

 “Our team, as a whole, had no tolerance for ethnic or racial disrespect,” Gibson wrote in “Pitch by Pitch,” published in 2015.
 “We’d talk about it openly and in no uncertain terms.
 In our clubhouse, nobody got a free pass.”